hellohaptik/docs_haptik/docs/bot-builder/basic/qa-best-practices.md

 * Check if the chat is transferred to agent on bot break or upon user says.
 * Check if the chat gets assigned to an agent and if you are getting reponses on the bot.
 * Check if agent is able to close the chat.

+### 11. Run the Bot QA Tool:

+* Haptik's Bot QA Tool makes regression testing of a bot scaleable and thus saves time.
+To use the Bot QA tool, read [**here**](https://docs.haptik.ai/bot-builder/basic/bot-qa-tool).

 ### Regression testing before go live: